Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/design-conversation-skills/create-a-sample-banking-assistant.md

     * Enter Account Number – 67846279
     * Select Account Type – Savings
 3. See the Account Balance.

     <img src="../images/test-banking-bot.png" alt="test banking bot" title="test banking bot" style="border: 1px solid gray; zoom:75%;">

 ## Next Steps

 Now that you have added the _Get Balance_ dialog task to the Banking bot, the next step is to add the Update Balance task.
-For convenience, the steps for _Update Balance_ are split into different documents. <a href="https://developer.kore.ai/docs/bots/how-tos/banking-bot-update-balance/" target="_blank">Click here to continue</a>.
+For convenience, the steps for _Update Balance_ are split into different documents.
+Click <a href="https://developer.kore.ai/docs/bots/how-tos/banking-bot-update-balance/" target="_blank">here</a> to continue.